“If cats looked like frogs we'd realise what nasty, cruel little bastards they are. Style. That's what people remember.”

 5. Draw it out

 Some ideas and concepts just can’t be explained as well in writing as they can through visuals.
 App Annie provides an analytics service and market intelligence so that app developers can focus on making apps, rather than reports.
-The App Annie websites utalises engaging characters and simplified icons to break up chunks of text and draw out the main features and benefits of their software, as seen below.
+The App Annie website utilises simplified icons and product images to break up chunks of text and draw out the main features and benefits of their software, as seen below.

 6. It’s all about them: The personal touch

-Eyeview Digital uses consumer knowledge and business intelligence to reveal the power of video to gain:
+Eyeview Digital uses consumer knowledge and business intelligence to reveal the power of one-to-one video marketing to gain:

 - offline sales